rodluger/planetplanet/docs/quickstart.rst

 including several of the scripts used to plot the figures in the paper.
 Those scripts cover most of the functionality of :py:obj:`planetplanet`.

-.. todo:: This guide is still under development.

 Instantiating a planetary system
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~